hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 It includes validation information like a commitment to a secret share polynomial and a zk-SNARKs proof.
 Both proof and commitment can be used to verify the message’s validity and assemble an aggregate public key (referred to as ledgerId).

-In the bootstrap process, each participant creates a random EC Private Key `k` out of the FieldElement of the `SignatureScheme` (the secret being shared).
+In the bootstrap process, each participant creates a random EC Private Key `k` out of the Field of the `SignatureScheme` (the secret being shared).

 ```